Proggaroy22/Proggaroy22/README.md

 ### Hi there 👋, I'm Progga
 #### Technical Support Team Lead
 I am a tech professional who is working on maintaining smart charging/grid infrastructures for Electrical Vehicles.
-I am also a Machine learning enthusiast who is looking for PhD opportunities in Data Science, Machine learning, IoT, and Wireless communications.
+I am also a Machine learning enthusiast who is looking for PhD opportunities in Machine learning,Deep Learning, Computer Vision, Medical Imaging, IoT, and Wireless communications.

 Skills: Python and other programming languages (C, C++, Java, .Net), DevOps work experience like scripting, Docker, AWS Cloud Operations.